Tr1Galki/extra-lab-programming/README.md

 # extraLabProgramming
-Stage №2 Using Linked List
+Stage №3 Using Hash Set